An interview with Stacey Long (Chief Strategy Officer, OMNY Health)

 With the acceleration in data availability and technology capability, do you see new applications for EHR data in the future that may have an even bigger impact on patient outcomes?

 Emerging use cases for EHR data have centered around improving clinical trial efficiency, such as identifying eligible patients faster or using RWD to create a synthetic control arm.
 EHR data is increasingly linked to data collected through clinical trials, resulting in hybrid clinical trial-real world datasets for deeper understanding of the patient journey outside the trial.
 Additionally, they are informing pharmacovigilance and safety monitoring during care delivery to reduce provider reporting burden and offer more comprehensive reporting to manufacturers and regulatory bodies.
 For example, rather than rely on manual reporting systems such as FAERS or MAUDE, EHR data is being mined retrospectively for safety signals and long-term effectiveness and EHR software vendors are adding capabilities to report events during encounters.
 For this use case, it is important to have transparency in the data source and data curation methodology in order to meet FDA auditability requirements.
-The FDA emphasizes the importance of data transparency in their recent guidance on using EHR-sourced real world and registry data.
+The FDA emphasizes the importance of data transparency in their recent guidance on using EHR-sourced real-world data and registry data.
 Another emerging use case is the growing number of AI companies leveraging EHR data to develop predictive models to detect disease earlier or predict major clinical events.
 We are also seeing a growing trend in developing and integrating quality initiatives with EHR data and technology.
 Lastly, we are seeing a trend of EHR data linked to complementary data sets such as claims data which can contextualize the whole patient journey.

 There are a lot of EHR data providers in the landscape — EHR software companies, disease registries that extract data from many EHRs, or research networks of health systems.
 What are some considerations for buyers when choosing an EHR data provider?